 Sometimes, the ideal replacement property isn’t perfect just yet.
 Maybe you found a property in a great location that needs a full renovation, or a duplex you want to convert into a triplex.
 An improvement exchange, also known as a build-to-suit exchange, lets you use your tax-deferred funds to pay for construction or renovations on the new property.
 This is a fantastic way to not only acquire a new asset but also to create significant value from day one.
 It allows you to customize the property to fit your exact investment strategy, all while rolling the improvement costs into the tax-deferred exchange.
 This is perfect for investors who are looking to force appreciation and maximize their returns.

-How to Choose the Right Qualified Intermediary
+How to Find the Right Qualified Intermediary (QI)

 A 1031 exchange isn’t something you can do on your own.
 You’re required to work with a Qualified Intermediary (QI), also known as an exchange facilitator.
 This third party holds your funds from the sale of the relinquished property and uses them to acquire the replacement property.
 Since they’ll be holding onto your money, choosing the right QI is one of the most critical decisions you’ll make in this process.
 A great QI makes the exchange seamless, while the wrong one can put your entire investment at risk.